ionic-team/capacitor-site/docs/cli/run.md

 ---
-title: CLI Command - cap run
+title: Capacitor CLI - cap run
+sidebar_label: run
 description: Capacitor CLI - cap run
 ---

-# Capacitor CLI - cap run

-This command first runs [`copy`](/docs/cli/copy), then it builds and deploys the native app to a target device of your choice.
+This command first runs [`copy`](copy.md), then it builds and deploys the native app to a target device of your choice.

 ```bash
 npx cap run [options] <platform>